Conviso-Archives/drone_template/README.md

 All Drones are composed by five main basic components:

-  - a parser for the output of the tool; For instance, if the tool produces big XMLs use a SAX approach otherwise a DOM approach;
+  - a parser for the output of the tool; For instance, if the tool produces big XMLs use a SAX approach otherwise a DOM approach.
+This parser should generate a structure according [Issue Internal Format](#issue-internal-format);
     - [lib/parse/sax/tool.rb](lib/parse/sax/tool.rb) or [lib/parse/dom/tool.rb](lib/parse/dom/tool.rb)
   - a XML generator which generates the [Conviso Standard XML](#conviso-standard-xml);
     - [lib/parse/writer/conviso.rb](lib/parse/writer/conviso.rb)